Where To Buy

 Homeschool Search And Destroy Puffy 2016 - 2015 Review by The Good Ride

 The Homeschool Search and Destroy Puffy is the evolution of the Further Forward Puffy.
-After 3 years of Homeschool Puffy’s it seems that the Search and Destroy Puffy has evolved in the right way.
-The 15 model and 16 model are exactly the same.
+After 3 years of Homeschool Puffy’s, it seems that the Search and Destroy Puffy has evolved in the right way.
+The 15 model and 16 models are exactly the same.
 Not much changed from 2015 to 2016.

 2016 Homeschool Search and Destroy Puffy Review